 Check History to find out more about the Club.

 The club’s ongoing Computer Volunteers Project is a service project offering free help with computer problems to non-profit agencies within Hunterdon County.

 Requires a paid up membership to make posts and to receive posts to your email address.
 John Gbur is the forum administrator and you can contact him at meetings for info or help on getting set-up.

-The web site has run since the 1990′s.
+The web site has run since the 1990’s.
 The club domain name was originally captured by Bill Woodall who first provided the club’s hosting service.
 Paul Glattstein was the first web master creating the club web site content.
 He performed this service through 2007 when the site was transitioned to WordPress as a blog format.
 Lon Hosford currently provides the hosting service to the club and also maintains the club content as the club’s web master.
 Members with club responsibilities or are club writers can request access from the webmaster to allow posting blog articles or maintain web site pages relevant to their activity.
 Requests are reviewed by active members performing key club tasks.